 - On-campus experience.

 - Contact your high school guidance counselor.

-- Turn in your current SAT, ACT or PERT placement scores.
+- Submit your current SAT, ACT or PERT placement scores.

 - Get the proper paperwork from your high school or print from the Dual Enrollment documents link

 Dual Enrollment Testing

 - Please contact your local high school guidance counselor or the Pensacola State College Dual Enrollment office for more information regarding the program, test dates, and times.

 Office Location and Telephone